daodu-tobi/HR-Performance-Analysis--EXCEL/README.md

   - The Education column contained null values which were filled with the highest occuring field(Mode) which is 'Bachelors Degree'

-  - The Region column which indicates the distance to work was categorized into 'Near', 'Far', 'Very-Far' in a new column to aid proper visualization.
+  - The Region column which indicates the distance to work was categorized into 'Near', 'Far', 'Very-Far' in a new column to aid proper vizualization.

       - Region less than or equals to 12 is categorized as 'Near'